kota7/pypacktest/docs/index.md

 ## Specify Dependencies

 Unless you are a super programmer who can write everything by your own, your package will rely on other people's works.
-If this case, we should specify packages on which your package depends on in the `setup.py` file.
+If this is the case, we should specify packages on which your package depends on in the `setup.py` file.
-If we do so, `pip` will install them (if they are not installed yet) before installing our package.
+If we do so, `pip` will install them automatically (if they are not installed yet) before installing our package.

 The following example shows a setup file for a package that depends on `numpy`.
 The dependencies are given as a string list to `install_requires` field.